 My kids are now 6, almost 5, and almost 3.
-It was certainly overwhelming at first, but I wouldn’t change a thing!
+It was certainly overwhelming having 3 under 4, but I wouldn’t change a thing!
 Here’s all the things you can expect in those early days of essentially caring for 2 babies at the same time.

-Why I was afraid to have a second baby close in age
+Why I was afraid to have a second baby 18 months apart

 I’ve always known I wanted to have more than one child because I love having siblings.
 But even still, I can remember how scared I felt about one week before my due date with baby number 2.

 I was holding my 18 month old in the rocking chair, thinking…next week it will never be just you and me again.

 Thinking (and feeling really guilty for it) how could I ever love another baby as much as I love you?
 (Hint hint, your heart literally doubles).